rust-lang/blog.rust-lang.org/posts/2019-11-07-Async-await-stable.md

 Many thanks are due to the people who made async-await a reality.
-The implementation and design would never have happened without the leadership of cramertj and withoutboats, the polishing work of the [Async Foundations WG][wg] (davidtwco, tmandry, gilescope, csmoe), the implementation of generators that futures builds on (Zoxc), the foundational work on `Future` and the `Pin` APIs (aturon, alexcrichton, RalfJ, pythonesque), and of course the many community members who participated in RFC threads and discussions over the years.
+The implementation and design would never have happened without the leadership of cramertj and withoutboats, the implementation and polish work from the compiler side (davidtwco, tmandry, gilescope, csmoe), the core generator support that futures builds on (Zoxc), the foundational work on `Future` and the `Pin` APIs (aturon, alexcrichton, RalfJ, pythonesque), and of course the input provided by so many community members on RFC threads and discussions.

 # Major developments in the async ecosystem